Jon Davies writes a detailed article about some of the issues that crop up in youth coaching and youth football.

 Kids that don’t conform or adopt such robotic tendencies are often frozen out of their respective squads, dismissed as ‘not being good enough’ by the coach.
 As well as running the risk of pushing the player away from playing the game permanently, it also serves to set the wrong example to other players and to create a toxic, judgemental atmosphere within the squad.
 I have seen such a case, whereby the ostracized players were criticised by team mates, to the point that they refused to pass the ball to them during games.
 Given that technical improvement relies on practice and is based upon ‘ball touches’ during games and sessions, how can an omitted player improve when not given a chance to play?

-As such, coaches should understand that whilst a certain player is now detrimental to the success of the team, that may not be the case in the future.
+Furthermore, coaches should understand that whilst a certain player is now detrimental to the success of the team, that may not be the case in the future.
 Indeed, he won’t improve if he’s frozen out of the team or in extreme cases, leaves the game altogether.
 Inclusion is very important in youth football and kids should never be dissuaded from playing, certainly not because of their coach and not whilst the penalties for their failures are so small.

 It is extremely satisfying to earn success through developing the same team through consecutive age categories but it requires a determination and perseverance, that is sadly beyond many youth coaches involved in the modern game.
 This is starkly reflected in Taiwan, as private clubs and academies poach the best players from public school teams (who train together almost every day), train once a week and then attempt to win every competition on the island!
 Of course, this raises the profile of the club, the coach and leads to financial gain but for the overall game on the island it is highly toxic.